ARIA Award for Single of the Year

 From 2012, onwards the winner has instead been determined by the general public.
 The nominees are chosen based on the top ten highest selling Australian single releases, based on ARIA chart sales statistics, during the eligibility period.
 The song can be an album track which has subsequently been released as a single.
-The artist can only receive one nomination in this category, even if the artist has multiple songs in the ARIA top ten.
+As of 2012, the artist could only receive one nomination in this category, even if they had multiple songs in the ARIA top ten.
+However, in 2021 Keith Urban was nominated both as a featured artist on "Love Songs Ain't for Us" and a co-lead artist on "One Too Many", while in 2025 Fisher was nominated both as the sole artist on "Stay" and a co-lead artist on "Somebody".
 The public votes are tallied by ARIA, with the winner announced at the awards ceremony.